wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **Information fields for the Spreadsheet.**

-Lines 4, 5 and 6 of the spreadsheet store the identification data for the survey and total and average information collated from the subsequent analysis columns
+Rows 4, 5 and 6 of the spreadsheet store the identification data for the survey and total and average information collated from the subsequent analysis columns.

 **On the Template sheet**

 Cell 4E  - Address of Traffic Survey location

 Input the Address and postcode of the position the video of traffic was taken